 After reading extensively on the topic of natural abilities and skill building, I realized that most people—laypeople and scientists alike—either downplay or over-amplify the relevance of talent to our outcomes in life.

 Talents exist, but to realize them, consistent labor is needed.
 In this article, I share six ways you can make the most of your talent.

 Increase Your Awareness

-To harness your innate ability, we must first acknowledge that we have them.
-The fastest way to uncover your talent is by developing self-awareness, which is our ability to tune in to our feelings, thoughts, and actions.
+To harness our innate ability, we must first acknowledge that we possess it.
+The fastest way to uncover our talent is by developing self-awareness, which is our ability to tune in to our feelings, thoughts, and actions.
 Many people assume they don’t have a talent because they never devoted time to observing themselves.
 By getting in touch with your inner world, you’re more likely to discover your primal inclination, strengths, and weaknesses.

 Adopt a Childlike Curiosity